srohit0/DataScienceGraphAlgorithms/README.md

 ```

-## Summary
+## Disclaimer

+This is a quick and dirty code produced over a weekend.
+Main objective behind this repository is purely educational.
 It has quite a bit of room for improvement.
 Feel free to reach out if you spot weakness, bug, enancement or simply a suggestion.